Best Supplements for Improved Gut Health

 - Very low evidence6 studies

-- Very lowLactobacillus fermentum HA-179Across 3 review papers, all reported beneficial effects on gut health, with effect sizes ranging from small to moderate (predominantly small).
-No original clinical trials were included; the evidence is entirely from literature reviews, and no dose, duration, or population data were available.
-The only specific finding was from a review noting increased fecal lactobacilli and bifidobacteria and reduced clostridia and enterobacteria.3 beneficial3 studies
+- Very lowLactobacillus fermentum HA-179Across 3 studies, all reported beneficial effects of Lactobacillus fermentum HA-179 on gut health, with effect sizes ranging from small to moderate.
+The evidence is preliminary and based entirely on review articles, with no statistically significant findings reported.
+No consistent dose, duration, form, or population data were available across studies.3 beneficial3 studies